rnleach/sonde/README.md

      thunderstorms and fire weather.
 Some of the fire weather parameters are experimental and may change frequently with updates.
  - Data sources
+   - Supports loading Bufkit files (*.buf), which are available from [Bufkit warehouse][warehouse], some U.S. National Weather Service Office sites, and [Penn State][psu download].
-   - Currently supports Bufkit files and loading some [bufr][bufr] files.
+   - Supports loading some [bufr][bufr] files if you can find them.
-   - For now [Bufkit warehouse][warehouse] is a good place to download bufkit files.
+   - Supports loading HTML files loaded from the [University of Wyoming][uwyo] website as "Text: List".
+Just load the webpage for the sounding you want and then save it as HTML, then open that file in Sonde.
  - Configuration
    - Controls tab allows configuration of what data, background lines, and background shading are displayed.
 Almost all the colors used are configurable too.
 It is very much a work in progress.